bluesky/bluesky-queueserver/README.rst

   qserver -c monitor

-Currently 'ping' request returns status of RE Manager, but the returned data may change.
+Currently 'ping' request returns the status of RE Manager, but the returned data may change.
 The recommended way to fetch status of RE Manager is to use 'status' request::

   qserver -c status